cucumber/cucumber.ml/README.md

 ```

-The second part is the executable which will parse the Gherkin feature
+The second part is the executable which will parse the Gherkin files
 files into an executable form, using libgherkin described above, then
-run the tests against the matched test functions.
-This will then
+run the tests against the matched step definition functions.
+This
-report back on the execution status of each step.
-Linking the user
+will then report back on the execution status of each step.
+Linking
-created tests bound by Cucumber.Lib is done by using the OCaml
+the user created tests bound by Cucumber.Lib is done by using the
+OCaml
 [Dynlink](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Dynlink.html)
 module plugin system via the TEST_MODULE module type and first class
 module unpacking.